Emergency stop for an animal - What does the law say?

 The courts will not take into account sentimental attachment to individual animals.
 Cats, for example, are not large enough to damage a car.
 As cats are common house pets, many drivers would instinctively brake to avoid hitting one.
 However, the courts are unlikely to agree that braking for a cat is sufficient reason to put other road users at risk.

-It may seem harsh that the law considers it reasonable to run over some animals and not others, but the courts are primarily concerned with road safety in these cases.
+It may seem harsh that the law considers it reasonable to run over some animals and not others, but the courts are primarily concerned with road safety.

 You might feel guilty for hitting a squirrel, but you would feel much worse if you caused a car crash by emergency stopping to avoid it.